Did you know that your employees can be your biggest advocates?

 As you might’ve guessed, employee advocacy is when employees become your ambassadors and promote it to their connections on various social media channels.

-Employee advocacy can take many forms, but typically includes things like sharing company news, blog posts, or other relevant content with the employees’ personal networks.
+Employee advocacy can take many forms but typically includes sharing company news, blog posts, or other relevant company content with employees’ personal networks.

 It’s a strategic and cost-effective way for companies to amplify their reach and improve their employer brand.

-However, as it is with most things in life, planning is the key to acing your employee advocacy program.
+However, as with most things in life, planning is the key to acing your employee advocacy program.

 This is why it is important to adopt the best practices of employee advocacy.